 Whenever an employee is required to appear before the Superintendent, Board or any committee or member thereof concerning any matter which could adversely affect the continuation of that employee in her/his office, position or employment or the salary or any increments pertaining thereto, then the employee shall be given prior written notice of the reasons for such a meeting or interview and shall be entitled to have a representative of the Association present to advise her/him and represent her/him during such meeting of interview.

-A covered employee shall not be subject to disciplinary action or formal reprimand, be reduced in rank or compensation without just cause.
+A covered employee shall not be subject to disciplinary action or formal reprimand, be reduced in rank or compensation or be deprived of professional advantage without just cause.

 A. Medical Insurance

-2. The terms, conditions, rules, and limitations as provided for by the contracts of the insurance and underwriting companies will govern.
+- The terms, conditions, rules and limitations as provided for by the contracts of the insurance and underwriting companies will govern.

 B. Dental Insurance

-1. The Board will pay the premium of the New Jersey Blue Shield Dental Program, at the going family rate, for the complete “100+ Program.”
-This Program includes Preventative/Diagnostic Services and Treatment/Therapy Services and the following riders: Treatment Services Plus, Prosthodontics, Periodontics, Orthodontics, Inlays/Crowns, and Oral Surgery.
-Effective July 1, 1997, the yearly maximum under the dental plan shall be $2,000.
+1. The Board will pay the premium of the New Jersey Blue Shield Dental Program, at the going family rate, for complete "100+ Program".
+This program includes Preventive/Diagnostic Services and Treatment/Therapy Services and the following riders: Treatment Services Plus, Prosthodontics, Periodontics, Orthodontics, Inlays-Crowns, and Oral Surgery.
+Effective July 1, 1998, the yearly maximum under the dental plan shall increase to $2,000.
 Effective at the same time, the Board shall implement a passive PPO overlay on the dental plan.

 C. Prescription Plan

 The Board of Education will pay the premium of the New Jersey Blue Cross Prescription Plan for the employee and family.
-The prescription co-payment will be twenty dollars ($20) for brand name and ten dollars ($10) for generic drugs.
-Chronic illness prescriptions can be obtained through a mail order program with a one time for each mail order supply co-pay of twenty dollars ($20) brand name and ten dollars ($10) generic drugs.
+The prescription co-pay will be twenty dollars ($20) for brand name, ten dollars ($10) for generic drugs.
+Chronic illness prescriptions can be obtained through a mail order program with a one time co-pay for each mail order supple of twenty dollars ($20 for brand name and ten-dollar ($10) for generic drugs.